-MINNESOTA STUDENT INFORMATION
+MINNESOTA STUDENT INFORMATION BUYER'S RIGHT TO CANCEL POLICY

-BUYER'S RIGHT TO CANCEL POLICY: All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at the respective campus indicated on the front of this agreement.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admissions Office located at your campus.
 Notice of cancellation shall be acknowledged in writing within ten days of receipt of such notice.
 Notification of a student's cancellation will be made within 30 days to any agency known to the school to be providing financial aid.
-A STUDENT may cancel his/her enrollment at any time before the commencement of his/her course/program.
+A student may cancel his/her enrollment at any time before the commencement of his/her course/program.
 "Student" means the student if the student is the party to the contract, or the student's parent or guardian or another person if the parent or guardian or other person is the party to the contract on behalf of the student.

-- a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant.
-Student applicant will be notified in writing of acceptance or rejection; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school closes or cancels the student's program.
-The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after the postmark date of the letter of acceptance, regardless of whether the course/program has started.
-The cancellation date is considered to be the postmark date of the notice of cancellation or, if hand delivered, on the date the notice is delivered to the school; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels at any time after signing this agreement and within five business days following the day of the first class of the first academic year.
+- (1) The school rejects the applicant.
+Student applicant will be notified in writing of acceptance or rejection; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, - promotional materials of the school, or representations by the owner or representative of the school; The school closes or cancels the student's program.
+The student applicant will be returned all monies paid the latter of: - The student applicant cancels this agreement within five business days after the postmark date of the letter of acceptance, regardless of whether the course/program has started.
+The cancellation date is considered to be the postmark date of the notice of cancellation or, if hand delivered, on the date the notice is delivered to the school: - The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - The student applicant cancels at any time after signing this agreement and within five business days following the day of the first class of the first academic year.